tdwg/website/content/pages/conferences/2022/instructions-for-abstract-submission/index.md

 Please **proofread** your submission carefully:

- * double check spelling,
+ * double check spelling
  * make sure that all acronyms and abbreviations have been expanded at first use
- * references to published work are properly added
+ * references to published work are properly [added](https://arpha.pensoft.net/tips/References) and [cited](https://arpha.pensoft.net/tips/Cite-references)
- * credit all images with licensing information (see [Terms of Use](https://www.tdwg.org/about/terms-of-use/), and
+ * credit all images with licensing information (see [Terms of Use](https://www.tdwg.org/about/terms-of-use/))
+ * [Keywords](https://www.tdwg.org/conferences/2022/instructions-for-abstract-submission/#keywords) not appearing in the title are listed
+ * the presenter's name appears the same as a listed author
+ * the Presented at field is filled in with "TDWG 2022" (no quotes)
  * verify that all authors agree with content provided.

 Click the **Validate** button to check that you have no outstanding omissions (ensures that mandatory fields are filled in, you have not exceeded the character limit, and the abstract is assigned to a collection) or errors flagged by the system (unresolved track changes or comments).